tigstep/kafka_storm_pipeline/README.md

 <h2>
   Execution
 </h2>
-In order to execute issue ansible-playbook infrastructure.yml while using your own AWS user.
-Once ansible run is complete, run on or more instances of SimpleProducer.java.
+In order to execute issue <b>ansible-playbook infrastructure.yml</b>, while using your own AWS user.
+Once ansible run is complete, run one or more instances of <b>SimpleProducer.java</b>.
 The pipeline will start populating the RDS and writing files into S3 at this point.
 <h2>
   Execution Process Description
 </h2>
 	<ul>
-		<li>ansible-playbook infrastructure.yml
+		<li><b>ansible-playbook infrastructure.yml</b>
 		<ol>
 			<li>Creates a dedicated VPC for this project</li>
 			<li>Creates a subnet inside that VPC, sets up an Internet Gateway and definesall the neccessary routes</li>